Blackjack variants

 What is the best hand in blackjack?

-A “blackjack” or “natural” is the best hand.
-It consists of an Ace or any other 10-value card like 10, Jack, Queen, or King.
+A "blackjack" or "natural" is the best hand, consisting of an Ace and a 10-value card like a 10, Jack, Queen, or King.

 Can you count cards in blackjack?

-The house edge varies and depends on specific rules and variants.
-However, the house edge often ranges between 0.5% to 2%.
+The house edge in blackjack depends on the variant and rules but typically ranges from 0.5% to 2%.

 contact AmeliaLinkedin Amelia